 Plugins are add-ons to your site that give it additional functionality.
 These include social sharing icons readers can click on to share your content, plugins to create a Sitemap to submit your site to Google for search, help with Search Engine Optimization (SEO), and more.

 The good news is that nearly every plugin you need is free.
-There are a few you may want to consider purchasing to improve your site speed.
-Some of those should invest money in include: Askimet (for spam) and ShortPixel (proper image compression).
+However, there are a few you may want to consider purchasing to improve your site speed.
+Some of those you should invest money in include: ShortPixel (proper image compression) and Grow by MediaVine (for social shares).

 Don’t waste money on a paid social icon or even something like YOAST (as the free versions work just fine).